N4 Flight Software N4

 • A data dumping hardware interface has been added to ease the retrieval of data post flight data.

-SAFE and FLIGHT modes
+SAFE and ARMED modes

 XBEE, MQTT, LORA, WIFI telemetry selection